 9 – It’ll keep your employees awake

-Got a problem with your staff yawning their work days away?
+Do you have a problem with your staff yawning their work days away?
 Before you start spiking their coffee, there’s an easier solution.
-It might seem like an oxymoron to do physical activity when you’re feeling tired, but actually many studies have shown that a short bike ride (or any form of aerobic or cardio exercise) reduces fatigue.
+It might seem like an oxymoron to do physical activity when you’re feeling tired, but many studies have shown that a short bike ride (or any form of aerobic or cardio exercise) reduces fatigue.
 If your employees are biking to and from work, they’re going to have that extra morning kick that coffee just can’t quite provide for them.

 When your employees are less tired, it’s great for everyone involved.
-They’ll be more productive, which is already a pretty good benefit, but on top of that, when you aren’t tired you are more creative, and better at problem solving.
+They’ll be more productive, which is already a pretty benefit, but on top of that, when you aren’t tired you are more creative and better at problem-solving.

-It’s also a good activity for when you want to socialize, because you can bike at whatever pace is comfortable.
-It’s constant physical activity that doesn’t really feel like constant physical activity (unless you’re going hard).
+It’s also a good activity for when you want to socialize because you can bike at whatever pace is comfortable.
+It’s a constant physical activity that doesn’t feel like constant physical activity (unless you’re going hard).
 Another good thing about cycling is it can be competitive without any real winners or losers.

 According to research collected from over 2500 cyclists and 100 employers, 82% of people who bike to and from work report having lower stress levels.
-Lower stress has fantastic benefits for the work place.
+Lower stress has fantastic benefits for the workplace.
 Stress can give us anxiety, make us feel pressured or rushed, and it can cause our work quality to decline.
-Stress also has a severe negative impact on your healthy, both physical and mental.
+Stress also has a severe negative impact on your health, both physical and mental.